BCG-X-Official/agentkit/docs/docusaurus/docs/tutorial/tutorial.md

       Select the tables that can be most useful for answering to the question:
       {{question}}
     system_context_selection: |-
-      You are a software engineering expert on the AgentX codebase, an LLM-powered assistant.
-You have access to a PostgreSQL database which has tables consisting of the commit history of the AgentX GitHub repository.
+      You are a software engineering expert on the AgentKit codebase, an LLM-powered assistant.
+You have access to a PostgreSQL database which has tables consisting of the commit history of the AgentKit GitHub repository.

       Your task is to define which tables are useful to answer the question of the user.
       Please follow the instructions to answer the questions: